abs-sayem/windows_utility/android_utility/debloate_android/readme.md

+### Debloate Android Phone
-- Unzip the file.
-Move the folder called `uad_gui-windows-opengl` into the unzipped folder.
+- Unzip the `platform-tools-latest-windows.zip` file.
+Move the `uad_gui-windows-opengl` file into the unzipped folder.
 Open the Command Prompt in that folder.
 - Turn on USB debugging on your Android phone.
 Then, use a suitable cable to connect your phone to your computer.
 - Type the given command in Command Prompt.
 Check if it detects your phone.
 If it works, you’ll see your phone’s model number.
+If don't - check the cable and try again.

         ./adb devices